Two Young Women From Fuyang, by Mai Jia

 That was three hours ago, and now this cold body had been taken out of the firewood and brought to the PAF accompanied by the wailing and commotion of her family members.
 They placed the corpse in the hallway near the entrance.
 As a soldier and a Korean War veteran, I had seen all sorts of corpses on the battlefield – male, female, old, young, my fellow soldiers’, enemies’, American, Vietnamese, armless, headless, eyes wide open, tongue sticking out, you name it...
 But when I saw her corpse in the hallway, I could only gasp.
 First of all, it didn’t look like a corpse.
 All of the corpses I had seen lay flat – whether it was in bed or on the ground, or in the middle of nowhere, a corpse would normally be flat on its back with the arms and legs stretched out.
 And even if the body had been in some other position at first, someone would have come along and rearranged it into this basic posture of a dead person, an unspoken respect from the living to the dead.
 This young woman was on her back, yet both her head and legs failed to touch the ground, while her fists protruded forward, almost reaching her thighs.
 Indeed, her body looked like a bow, not a corpse, as though she was doing sit-ups, or perhaps struggling relentlessly, trying to rise and leave the scene.

 How could anyone allow this to happen, forgetting to pay the most basic respect to the dead?
 I angrily made my way in and squatted down, hoping to help her into a better position.
 I know that the dead usually yield to the living.
 Even if certain corpses weren’t easy to handle, it was never impossible, if I was patient enough.
 But when I tried to smooth out her body, I found all of my efforts futile.
 Her body was as tough as a stone, tough and cold.
 When I pressed her upper body, the lower part would tilt upwards, but as soon as I straightened her lower body, the upper part would tilt back up again, reminding me of a seesaw.
 Meanwhile, all exposed areas – including her face, hands, neck and ankles – had a gloomy hue, a dark blue that seeped through.
 Her whole body must have been the same color.
 She and I had been on the road together only the day before, so I had a vivid memory of her.
 Her skin tone was pale and supple thanks to the beautiful water from the Fuchun River, but I never expected she would be dead by the following day, let alone that her skin would turn dark blue as though she were a silky chicken simmering under low heat overnight.
 Now she appeared overcooked, taking on the hue of danggui and black beans...
 A dark blue corpse was no less terrifying than one arched and seemingly trying to sit up.
-As I looked closer, I noticed traces of dirt at the corners of her month, her nose and her ears.
+As I looked closer, I noticed traces of dirt at the corners of her mouth, her nose and her ears.
 The lines also appeared crooked.
 Her father explained that it was the blood, but because her body turned dark blue, it no longer looked like blood but dirt.
 A term immediately came to mind then: bleeding to death through the seven openings of the body.

 This had been an agonizing death.
 From head to toe, this corpse was telling the living: she died an extremely tragic, agonizing death.

 I believe any living human being would have sympathized with the girl’s plight at the sight of such a corpse.
 But for her relatives, this empathy could explode into full-fledged anger, eagerly looking for an outlet.
 As soon as I entered the PAF courtyard, I could smell this raw emotion permeating the air, fixed on quiet but sad faces.
-To avoid being an easy target, I showed my utmost sadness as soon as I saw the dead body, as though she were my true comrade.
+To avoid becoming an easy target, I showed my utmost sadness as soon as I saw the dead body, as though she were my true comrade.
 I cursed myself and fate, even bursting into tears to show how distressed I was.
 This did hold their emotions at bay for the time being.
 Given the ruthless manner in which they had acted (carrying the corpse to PAF from their village, for example), I had expected that their goal was not merely to win sympathy.

 At least twenty people stood in the hallway, while more gathered inside the courtyard, all claiming to be her relatives.
 I had no idea how she had so many relatives all of a sudden, but I suspected that anyone vaguely related to her had come along to be part of the spectacle.
 While there is strength in numbers, too many people leads to chaos.
 The hallway was noisy and wails could be heard in the courtyard, but no one made any efforts to calm them down.
 The PAF comrades, those bookish types, had probably never encountered such an uproar before.
 They seemed indecisive, darting here and there aimlessly, without knowing what to tackle first.
 When I arrived, the door to the courtyard was still open, revealing multiple rings of onlookers.
 I was much more seasoned than my PAF comrades, thanks to my combat experience.
 I immediately asked the guard to close the entrance to the courtyard.
 Under the circumstances, the door should have been closed long ago.